-I authorize INTRUST Bank, N.A. to transfer funds to cover any overdraft which may occur in my Checking Account as set forth in this Overdraft Protection Service Terms (Service Terms).
-My Checking Account is the account I have designated on the Overdraft Protection Service Account Designation.
-The transfer will be from the accounts I have designated on the Overdraft Protection Service Account Designation (Transfer Accounts).
-My Checking Account is overdrawn whenever it contains insufficient funds to pay any item or transaction presented for payment ("Overdraft" or "Overdrawn").
-This transfer will not occur unless the overdraft is greater than $5.00.
+I authorize INTRUST Bank, N.A.
+(Bank) to transfer funds to cover any overdraft which may occur in my Checking Account as set forth in this Overdraft Protection Service Terms (Service Terms).
+My Checking Account is the account designated as the Child account on the Overdraft Protection Service Account Designation.
+The transfer will be from the account designated as the Parent account the Overdraft Protection Service Account Designation (Transfer Account).
+The Transfer Account may be an INTRUST savings, money market or checking account.

-Although all items and transactions have been presented and paid prior to the transfer, in limited situations some fees may not be subtracted from the Balance on your account until after the transfer.
-This may result in an Overdraft of your account after the transfer has been made.
-If the amount of the Overdraft is greater than $5.00 an Overdraft fee will be charged.
-Your account will be considered Overdrawn that day.
+Although all items and transactions have been presented and paid prior to the transfer, in limited situations some fees may not be subtracted from the Balance in my Checking Account until after the transfer.
+This may result in an Overdraft in my Checking Account after the transfer has been made.
+If the amount of the Overdraft is greater than $5.00, an Overdraft fee will be charged.
+The Bank will consider my Checking Account Overdrawn that day.

-If there are insufficient Balances in all Transfer Accounts to pay the Overdraft and Overdraft Protection Transfer fees, the Bank may return items or transactions not paid due to non-sufficient funds.
-The Bank’s current Non-sufficient Funds fee will be charged for each item or transaction presented that is not paid.
-The Non-sufficient Funds fee shall be the amount as set forth on the Personal Accounts Fee Schedule effective on the date the item or transaction is presented and not paid.
+If the Transfer Account does not have a sufficient Balance to cover the Overdraft in my Checking Account, the Bank may return items or transactions not paid due to non-sufficient funds (NSF).
+The Bank’s current NSF fee will be charged for each item or transaction presented that is not paid.
+The NSF fee shall be the amount as set forth on the Personal Accounts Fee Schedule effective on the date the item or transaction is presented and not paid.
 The Bank will not charge a NSF fee on any item or transaction returned that is equal to or less than $5.00.

 The Bank reserves the right to change these Service Terms upon providing notice as required by law or regulation.
 My use of this Overdraft Protection Service after notice of a change to the Service Terms will constitute my agreement to the changes.
 The Bank may cancel this Overdraft Protection Service with me or with all customers enrolled in overdraft protection under these Service Terms at any time.
 The Bank will provide reasonable notice of the cancelation.
 The Bank shall not be responsible for my checks being returned for reason of the Bank’s failure to make a transfer(s) of funds.